cvanaret/Uno/joss/paper.md

 Nonlinearly constrained optimization is central to engineering, optimal control, machine learning, and scientific modeling [@nocedal2006].
 It also plays a key role in mixed-integer nonlinear optimization [@lee2011].

+Typical nonlinear solvers implement strategies such as sequential quadratic programming, interior-point methods, and augmented Lagrangian methods.
+In Uno's unification framework, these strategies are organized into a coherent hierarchy, as illustrated in the wheel of strategies (\autoref{fig:wheel}): the outer ring represents high-level layers, the middle ring represents algorithmic ingredients that are automatically combined within Uno, and the inner ring lists possible strategies for each of the ingredients.
+The strategies currently implemented in Uno are highlighted in green.

+![Unification framework: wheel of strategies.\label{fig:wheel}](figures/wheel.pdf){ width=70% }

+# State of the field

 Popular solvers such as IPOPT [@wachter2006implementation], KNITRO [@byrd2006], and SNOPT [@gill2005] have proven robust and efficient, but they are typically monolithic: they expose parameter tuning while keeping internal algorithmic components rigid and inaccessible.
 This limits algorithmic research, making it hard to prototype hybrid methods, to evaluate different approaches, or to teach the underlying techniques.

 Uno addresses these gaps by providing a composable framework in which algorithms emerge from modular code components corresponding to mathematical concepts such as step computation, constraint reformulation, and globalization techniques.
 It enables rapid prototyping of new methods and serves both research and educational purposes.

-Typical nonlinear solvers implement strategies such as sequential quadratic programming, interior-point methods, and augmented Lagrangian methods.
-In Uno's unification framework, these strategies are organized into a coherent hierarchy, as illustrated in the wheel of strategies (\autoref{fig:wheel}): the outer ring represents high-level layers, the middle ring represents algorithmic ingredients that are automatically combined within Uno, and the inner ring lists possible strategies for each of the ingredients.
-The strategies currently implemented in Uno are highlighted in green.

-![Unification framework: wheel of strategies.\label{fig:wheel}](figures/wheel.pdf){ width=70% }

 # Software design

 The architecture of Uno follows an object-oriented design in which the ingredients of \autoref{fig:wheel} are abstract classes whose interfaces should be implemented by subclasses (the strategies).
-For instance, `BacktrackingLineSearch` and `TrustRegionMethod` both inherit from the abstract class `GlobalizationMechanism` and implement its interface.
 Uno's simplified UML diagram is shown in \autoref{fig:umldiagram}.
 Inheritance is represented as dashed lines with white arrows, while composition is represented as solid lines with black diamonds.
 Abstract classes are written in italic, while subclasses are written in bold.